TreeCaps: Tree-Based Capsule Networks for Source Code Processing

-Across codebases in C/C++ and Java with respect to commonly compared program comprehension tasks such as code functionality classification and function name prediction, our empirical evaluation shows that TreeCaps achieves better classification accuracy and better F1 score in prediction compared to other code learning techniques such as GGNN, Code2vec, ASTNN, and TBCNN.
-We have also applied three types of semantic-preserving transformations~\citep{rabin2020evaluation, zhanggenerating, wang2019learning} that transform programs into syntactically different but semantically equivalent code to attack the models.
+Across codebases in C/C++ and Java with respect to commonly compared program comprehension tasks such as code functionality classification and function name prediction, our empirical evaluation shows that TreeCaps achieves better classification accuracy and better F1 score in prediction compared to other code learning techniques such as Code2vec, Code2seq, ASTNN, TBCNN, GGNN, GREAT and GNN-FiLM.
+We have also applied three types of semantic-preserving transformations~\citep{rabin2020generalizability, zhanggenerating, wang2019learning} that transform programs into syntactically different but semantically equivalent code to attack the models.
 Evaluations also show that our TreeCaps models are the most {\em robust}, able to preserve its predictions for transformed programs more than other learning techniques.